sebv/yeoman_windows_tutorial/README.md

 ### `node` command

-- Open the git shell.
+- Open the Git shell.
 - Type `node`.
 - Then try to do as follow: